de-marauder/ZURI-project-tc-generator/README.md

-# Team 74 Terms & COnditions Generator Project Skeleton
+# Team 74 Terms & Conditions Generator Project Skeleton

 # How to use